auto-silent/app/README.md

 # Auto Silent

-Auto Silent is an app that automatically mutes your phone when you enter a masjid.
+Auto Silent is an app that automatically mutes your phone when you enter a mosque.

 ## Features

-- Set phone to vibrate or silent in a masjid.
+- Set phone to vibrate or silent in a mosque.
 - Keep phone's old ringer state when exiting.
-- Don't change ringer mode when outside masjid.
+- Don't change ringer mode when outside mosque.
 - Status notification with turn off button.

 ## How to get